Gumichan01/lunatix/README.md

     $ make doc

-To use the engine into your project, copy these following directories into your project tree:
+To use the library into your project, copy these following directories into your project tree:

  - *config/*
  - *include/*
  - *lib/*

-It is very important to keep the engine hierarchy.
-If you do not respect that, the engine will not work correctly.
+It is very important to keep the library hierarchy.
+If you do not respect that, the library will not work correctly.